StevanFreeborn/onspring-api-sdk-python/README.md

 ## Installation

-Install the SDK using PIP:
+Install the SDK using pip:

 `pip install onspring-api-sdk-python`